Siphon880gh/devbrain/Enterprise - Cache Control, SEO, Payment Systems/SEO/SEO Essentials for Vite and Heroku - Auto-Generating Sitemap and Serving robots.txt.md

 This guide assumes you're deploying a Vite app to Heroku, and that you do not have a domain name yet, but the core setup can be adapted for any platform.

+If you DO own a domain, then your domain address will be showing the heroku app while hiding the heroku url.

-If you DO own a domain and you intend for google to list your domain address rather than a herokuapp.com space url, then adjust the steps as follow:
+If you DO own a domain, then adjust the steps as follow so that Google search results will list your domain name branded pages:
+- The `generateSitemap.js` should have `BASE_URL` adjusted.
+That's because it generates the sitemap.xml which contains full absolute URL to your webpages for google search results indexing.
-- robots.txt will point to sitemap at your domain rather than herokuapp.com
+- sitemap.xml will point to the domain.com/robots.txt
 - when testing that you can visit sitemap.xml and robots.txt directly, you visit domain.com/sitemap.xml and domain.com/robots.txt
+- when submitting the sitemap to Google Search Console, submit the url of the domain's sitemap

 ---